 There are many other reports of living dinosaurs, sea serpents or lake creatures.
 Perhaps one of the more relevant reports to the discussion concerning the Leviathan comes from Georg von Forstner, a captain in World War II who commanded a German submarine.
 The report came during the war.
 According to Forstner, "On July 30, 1915, our U28 torpedoed the British steamer Iberian carrying a rich cargo in the North Atlantic.
 The steamer sank quickly, the bow sticking almost vertically into the air.
 When it had gone for about twenty-five seconds there was a violent explosion.
 A little later pieces of wreckage, and among them a gigantic sea animal (writhing and struggling wildly), was shot out of the water to a height of 60 to 100-feet.
 At that moment I had with me in the conning tower my officers of the watch, the chief engineer, the navigator, and the helmsman.
 Simultaneously we all drew one another’s attention to this wonder of the seas…we were unable to identify it.
 We did not have time to take a photograph, for the animal sank out of sight after ten or fifteen seconds.
 It was about 60-feet long, was like a crocodile in shape and had four limbs with powerful webbed feet and a long tail tapering to a point."

+Critics of such reports have attempted (sometimes aggressively) to refute them.
+The claim of the critics usually go something like, "It is impossible for the creature to have been a Kronosaurus because science has proven that the dinosaur died off 65 million years ago, and is now extinct."
+While this may be true, there are a myriad of examples where we have found creatures from pre-historic times still with us.
 Another common objection is that the dinosaur theory does not take Psalm 74 into account.
 The claim is essentially as follows, "Psalm 74:13-14 describes the seven heads of the Leviathan.
 Therefore, the dinosaur theory could not be true, since the story is more reminiscent of the hydra or other mythical creatures."
-When claims like this arise, it is best to actually check what the cited passage says, bearing in mind that comparing the same passage in different versions and translations could allow for further elucidation and a better understanding of the text cited.
-Having examined various versions and translations of Psalm 74:13-14, one has not found where "seven heads" of the Leviathan are mentioned.
-The text says, "You divided the sea with Your strength; You smashed the heads of the sea monsters in the waters; You crushed the heads of Leviathan; You fed him to the creatures of the desert."
-First, while it is true that the Leviathan was portrayed in Canaanite mythology as being a seven-headed dragon, the Biblical text does not mention seven heads, so the claim is partially falsified.
+The Leviathan was portrayed in Canaanite mythology as being a seven-headed dragon, although the Biblical text does not mention seven heads, so the claim is partially falsified.
 Second, while it is true that the text mentions the "heads of Leviathan," that does not necessitate that the text is referring to only one Leviathan.

 Burket, Walter.
 "Kynaithos, Polycrates and the Homeric Hymn to Apollo" from Arktouros: Hellenic studies presented to B. M. W. Knox. ed.
 G. W. Bowersock, W. Burkert, M. C. J. Putnam.
 Berlin: De Gruyter, 1979.
 53-62, Print.